Raising Your New Puppy

 Your puppy has been eating Paw Tree chicken and oatmeal formulation.
 Paw Tree has several very good flavors for puppies.
 He should continue with this dry food for the first 10-12 months.
 At that time his long bone growth is complete.
 He is now ready for Paw Tree’s Grain Free All Stages Adult.
 If you wish to change brands at this time, choose a good quality puppy food mixing it in slowly with the Life’s Abundance until he is acclimated to his new food.
 Remember that any change in food and your puppy will have gastrointestinal upset which will interfere in housebreaking progress.

 Free feeding is recommended at first until you get a feel for your puppy’s appetite.
 If other pets are dining nearby, watch to see that puppy’s food has not disappeared.
 Otherwise, puppies need to be fed 3-4 times a day.
 Plenty of fresh water should be available all day, especially during meals.

 A puppy should NEVER be near a swimming pool unsupervised.
 They are at risk and most prone to drowning.
 Many pups will leap before they look or simply fall in.
 Their inexperience, curiosity and fearlessness prompt them to explore but are usually unable to climb out of even small bodies of water.
 The steep sides of pools and hot tubs are especially dangerous.

-Dog paddling may be instinctive but they will still drown if they can’t climb out or become too frightened or tried to float.
+Dog paddling may be instinctive but they will still drown if they can’t climb out or become too frightened or tired to float.
 If water gets into a puppy’s lungs bacterial or fungal infections can cause real problems and will need antibiotic treatment.

 Your Doodle comes from two breeds that adore a swim and the water is just about the best thing there is, but until they are old enough to find their way out of it, supervision is a must.
 You will have to teach them where the pool steps or exits are located and help them learn how to navigate their way to safety.